nonce/netcontrolsched/README.md

 takes precedence over environment variables,  which takes precedence over .yml configs.

-You will have to ensure that the following are declared, either in a .yaml, or via command arguments:
+You will have to ensure that the following are declared, either in a new credentials.yaml, or via command arguments:

     SHEETSU_API_KEY
     SHEETSU_API_SECRET